 Federal Tax Withholding’s for a Nanny

-If you are employing a nanny or caregiver and pay them $2000 or more in a calendar year, you are by definition a “household employer”.
+If you are employing a nanny or caregiver and pay them $2,400* or more in a calendar year, you are by definition a “household employer”.
 When you hit this threshold there is no option to whether or not you can pay them under the table.
-Which means, by law, you must pay taxes – period!
+This means, by law, you must pay taxes – period!
 So the real question becomes, how do you go about properly paying your employee and your taxes?

 Required Nanny Tax Withholdings

 As an employer, you are required to withhold Social Security and Medicare taxes.
 Depending on the state you live in, you may also be required to carry Workers Compensation Insurance.
-To find out if you are required to carry this insurance you can visit the updated state by state list here.
+To find out if you are required to carry this insurance you can visit the updated state-by-state list here.

 If you are a first time employer, you will need to file and become an employer with the federal government and secure your Employer Identification Number.